Text Style Guidelines

 In title style, always capitalize the first and last word, even if it is an article, a conjunction, or a preposition of four or fewer letters.

 Sentence style capitalization means that the first word is capitalized, and the rest of the words are lowercase, unless they are proper nouns or proper adjectives.
-If the text forms a complete sentence, end the sentence with proper punctuation; otherwise, do not add ending punctuation.
+If the text forms a complete sentence, end the sentence with proper punctuation; otherwise, don't add ending punctuation.

 Table 9-1 lists several examples of ways to capitalize text within UI elements.